suchsoak/IP_List_Ruby/README.md

 # IP_List_Ruby

-Shows the IPs that are connected to the WiFi network
+Shows active IPs that are connected to the WiFi network

 This script is under development